satogako/list-of-links/README.md

 - [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
 - [Alpine.js](https://alpinejs.dev/) lightweight JavaScript framework designed for building interactive web interfaces with minimal overhead.
 - [jQuery](https://jquery.com/) to simplify working with JavaScript on the client side of web pages.
-- [LogoMakr](https://logomakr.com/) to create logos and graphic designs online.s
+- [LogoMakr](https://logomakr.com/) to create logos and graphic designs online.

 ## External Python Packages Used